 An International Perspective: voices from around the world speak about the latest advances in aHSCT treatment for MS

-Accompanying Dr Brownlee on this session will be Dr Jennifer Massey, from the University of New South Wales.
-Jennifer is currently one of the leading researchers into autologous haematopoietic stem cell transplant (aHSCT).
-As many of our community are aware, this is an immunosuppressive chemotherapy treatment combined with reinfusion of blood stem cells to help re-build the immune system and is one of the latest advances in potential treatment of MS.
+Accompanying Dr Brownlee on this session is Dr Jennifer Massey, from the University of New South Wales.
+As well as being a clinical Neurologist, Dr Massey is currently one of the leading researchers on aHSCT.
+Her work looks at exploring how aHSCT, as an immunosuppressive chemotherapy treatment combined with reinfusion of blood stem cells, can help re-build the immune system.

 The MS Research Trust: Why we are here